-•Complete a minimum of 90 credits of approved coursework which includes alpha-numeric courses and non-transfer courses numbered 9.000-9.999.
+Complete a minimum of 90 credits of approved coursework.

-•Earn a cumulative grade point average of 2.00 or above for all college work which includes applicable credits earned at other accredited colleges and universities.
+Earn a cumulative grade point average of 2.00 or above for all college work which includes applicable credits earned at other accredited colleges and universities.

-- •Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - •Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree. - •Attend at least two terms, including the last term, and complete at least 24 credits at Clatsop Community College.
+Earn a grade point average of 2.00 or above for all Clatsop Community College coursework.

+Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree.

+Attend at least two terms, including the last term, and complete at least 24 credits at Clatsop Community College.